-BMR is also used while calculating total energy expenditure, Try TDEE calculator free, for accurately calculating the total daily energy expenditure accurately.
+BMR is also used while calculating total energy expenditure, Try tdee calculator with steps, for accurately calculating the total daily energy expenditure accurately.

 Benefits of using BMR Calculator

-The basal metabolic rate calculator helps you count your body’s BMR by doing a few clicks.
+The bmr calculator to lose weight helps you count your body’s BMR by doing a few clicks.
 It helps you to be aware of your average daily activity level and the number of calories you need daily.
-You can use the bmr calculator to lose weight or maintain or plan accordingly.
+You can use the basal metabolic rate calculation tool to lose weight or maintain or plan accordingly.